-SQL Server Backup and Restore with Windows Azure Blob Storage Service
+SQL Server Backup and Restore with Azure Blob Storage Service

-SQL Server supports storing backups to the Windows Azure Blob storage service in the following ways:
+SQL Server supports storing backups to the Azure Blob storage service in the following ways:

-Benefits of Using the Windows Azure Blob Service for SQL Server Backups
+Benefits of Using the Azure Blob Service for SQL Server Backups

-No overhead of hardware management:There is no overhead of hardware management with Windows Azure services.
-Windows Azure services manage the hardware and provide geo-replication for redundancy and protection against hardware failures.
+No overhead of hardware management:There is no overhead of hardware management with Azure services.
+Azure services manage the hardware and provide geo-replication for redundancy and protection against hardware failures.

-Currently for instances of SQL Server running in a Windows Azure Virtual Machine, backing up to Windows Azure Blob storage services can be done by creating attached disks.
-However, there is a limit to the number of disks you can attach to a Windows Azure Virtual Machine.
+Currently for instances of SQL Server running in an Azure Virtual Machine, backing up to Azure Blob storage services can be done by creating attached disks.
+However, there is a limit to the number of disks you can attach to an Azure Virtual Machine.
 This limit is 16 disks for an extra large instance and fewer for smaller instances.
-By enabling a direct backup to Windows Azure Blob Storage, you can bypass the 16 disk limit.
+By enabling a direct backup to Azure Blob Storage, you can bypass the 16 disk limit.

-In addition, the backup file which now is stored in the Windows Azure Blob storage service is directly available to either an on-premises SQL Server or another SQL Server running in a Windows Azure Virtual Machine, without the need for database attach/detach or downloading and attaching the VHD.
+In addition, the backup file which now is stored in the Azure Blob storage service is directly available to either an on-premises SQL Server or another SQL Server running in an Azure Virtual Machine, without the need for database attach/detach or downloading and attaching the VHD.

-Understanding Windows Azure storage costs enables you to forecast the cost of creating and storing backups in Windows Azure.
+Understanding Azure storage costs enables you to forecast the cost of creating and storing backups in Azure.

-The Windows Azure pricing calculator can help estimate your costs.
+The Azure pricing calculator can help estimate your costs.